thedynamiclinker/sudocode/var/trash/principles-v2/Learn to Love the Filesystem.md

 Instead:

-Learn to love the filesystem, and default to [[Standardize on Plain Text|plain text]].
+Learn to love the filesystem, and default to [[var/trash/principles-v2/Standardize on Plain Text|plain text]].

 It was an experiment in filesystems that gave us Unix.